bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/m/MaintenanceLevel_1iqiV1Bdv9kP1zFmTnxXvA/Documentation.md

-Target vale at which maintenance is triggered
+Target value at which maintenance is triggered